Overview of Internship in Health Service Psychology

 Optional Open House

 We will host a virtual open house for intern applicants.
-We view the open house as an opportunity to show applicants our center, meet all our staff, talk privately with current interns, and have any questions answered about our great site!
-We know time and finances are tight, so attendance is optional, and not required to be ranked.
+We view the open house as an opportunity to show applicants our center, meet all our staff, talk privately with current interns, and have any questions about our great site answered.
+We know time and finances are tight, so attendance is optional and not required for ranking.

-It is expected that each intern will secure professional liability insurance before the start of internship.
+Each intern is expected to secure professional liability insurance before the start of the internship.
 We do not endorse a particular provider of professional liability insurance.
-One example of such a provider is The Trust at 1-800-477-1200.
+One such provider is The Trust at 1-800-477-1200.

-To enhance their identities as psychologists, we also encourage our interns to either maintain their current memberships or become student members of APA.
+To enhance their identities as psychologists, we also encourage our interns to either maintain their current memberships or become APA student members.
 Information about student membership can be obtained from:

 APA Membership Department